jacebenson/cedar/docs/docs/graphql/trusted-documents.md

 Thus preventing unwanted queries or GraphQL traversal attacks,

-- Configure RedwoodJS to use Trusted Documents via `redwood.toml`
+- Configure CedarJS to use Trusted Documents via `redwood.toml`
 - Configure the GraphQL Server

 ## Configure Trusted Documents

-Below are instructions to manually configure Trusted Documents in your RedwoodJS project.
+Below are instructions to manually configure Trusted Documents in your CedarJS project.

 Alternatively, you can use the `yarn redwood setup graphql trusted-documents` [CLI setup command](../cli-commands.md#setup-graphql-trusted-docs).